Alonso-del-Arte/chess/doc/Terminology.md

 adjustments regardless of the opponent's moves.
 Examples of systems include the London system and the Zukertort system.

+Now follows an example of a skewering check.
+The Black king must move out of the way of the newly promoted White queen, which can then capture the Black rook.

 ![Skewer for rook](../diagrams/endgames/SkewerForRook.png)

 FEN: r2k1QN1/6P1/1pp1b1Q1/1pb4p/3p4/3P4/PPP3PP/R3K2R b KQ - 0 24

-Example of a skewering check.
-The Black king must move out of the way of the newly promoted White queen, which can then capture the Black rook.

 ## T